Reeplayer-HQ/reeplayer-camera-sw/l4t-system-crc/README.md

     2. set-serial.sh -s <serial-numer> -t <token> (you may run it to set a unique serial number for the caemra. the token is optional, for testing installation only)
     3. set-wifi-ap.sh -a <address> -s <ssid> -p <password> (you may run it to set unique WiFi AP SSID and password)
     4. set-wifi-station.sh -s <ssid> -p <password> (you may set the known WiFi SSID and password if you hope the camera can connect to the WiFi hotspot when start.)
+    5. set-service.sh -d <true | 1> -u <service URL for dev mode> (you may run it to set the camera into "dev" mode.
+The service URL for dev mode could be set with -u option.
+If the URL is not set, the default URL "https://api.dev.reeplayer.com" will be used.)
-    5. install-camera.sh <version> (install the camera software.
+    6. install-camera.sh <version> (install the camera software.
 It is not implemented yet, please do it with post-flash command.)

 Once you complete the necessary pre-flash commands, you may issue command to do the real flash.
 There are three commands you may run, which are for different purposes.